-The TOE implements a deterministic random bit generator (DRBG) which is conformant to [ISO18031] using the DRBG mechanism Hash DRBG as specified in [SP800-90A], chap.
+The TOE implements a deterministic random bit generator (DRBG) which is conformant to [ISO18031] using the DRBG mechanism Hash_DRBG as specified in [SP800-90A], chap.
 10.1.1.

-The entropy source is based on hardware (internal noise source).
+The entropy source is based on hardware (set of Free Running Oscillators).
 Random numbers from the internal noise source are only used for seeding the DRBG.

 The TOE set new seed using at least 256 bits entropy before generate random bits as cryptographic key.
-The calculated min-entropy of the TOE is "0.939524".
+The calculated min-entropy of the TOE is "0.910538"...